-- Check that the airway resistance is not set to maximum in the Instructor Application. - Open the torso and chest plate.
-Check that the lungs are free to expand and are not restricted by any cables. - Check that the lung bladders are properly connected, and that the tubes are not twisted. - Check that the lung bladders are in a horizontal position and inserted correctly.
-Ensure that the lung compliance O-rings lie between the folds of the lung bladders. - Check for flaws or ruptures in the lung bladders. - Check that the two lung compliance O-rings are fitted correctly.
+- Check that the airway resistance is not set to maximum in LLEAP. - Open the torso and Chest Plate.
+Check that the lungs are free to expand and are not restricted by any cables. - Check that the Lung Bladders are properly connected, and that the tubes are not twisted. - Check that the Lung Bladders are in a horizontal position and inserted correctly.
+Ensure that the lung compliance O-rings lie between the folds of the Lung Bladders. - Check for flaws or ruptures in the Lung Bladders. - Check that the two lung compliance O-rings are fitted correctly.
 Replace O-rings if they appear to be damaged. - Check that there are no obstructions inside the simulator airways which may block air flow. - If there is no change when adjusting lung compliance, contact Laerdal Technical Service. - If there is no change in lung resistance, contact Laerdal Technical Service.